Pragith/pragith/pragith-net/app/content/blog/2022/2022-02-15-streaming-architecture-kappa-flink.md

 Same code.
 Same logic.
 One truth.

 The operational complexity of running a Flink cluster on Kubernetes is high (Checkpoints, Savepoints, State Backends).
 But the semantic simplicity of "one codebase" is worth the infrastructure investment.

+## What I Would Guard Against

+Kappa only works if you take state seriously.
+If you cannot restore a job from a savepoint, you do not have reliability.
+We invested in backup policies for state and in rehearsing restore drills before we trusted Flink in production.

+I also learned to push back on overusing streaming.
+The unified codebase is powerful, but not every dataset needs sub-minute processing.
+Pick the streams that actually matter.